 Step Five – This is the first step that will differ.
 You will need to change the “ship from” address to the manufacturers address:

-In this step, we simply fill in the manufacturer or vendors information after clicking the “ships from another address link”.
+In this step, we simply fill in the manufacturer or vendor information after clicking the “ships from another address link”.

 Also, as indicated ship as “case-packed products.”